t4rra/CCStopper/README.md

 <details>
 <summary>Q: Will this affect Adobe apps in any way?</summary>
 <br>
 A: No, it won't.
-If you do have Adobe apps (Photoshop, After Effects, etc.) open, it will close them if you run the script.
+If you do have Adobe apps (Photoshop, After Effects, etc.) open, it will close them if you decide to end Adobe processes.
 Other than that, everything should work normally.
 Please open an issue if this is not the case.
 </details>
 <br>